 - A good web site has adequate info about the entity to entice clients to investigate further.

 This is your hook, baby.
 Your web site is the most customizable place on the net for you to really shine.
 Unlike social media, you aren’t censored and limited to certain prescribed sizes, shapes and numbers of icons, logos, images, banners, usage, articles, blurbs, or pages.
 Take advantage of this with a full-throttle branding experience.
 Make your print and your web materials echo and compliment each other for maximum impact.
 You don’t have to put it all out there – but you can.
 You can even layer the depths of basic-to-detailed information, in order to accommodate both quick surfers and diggers.
-Your front page can give a teaser and we can link to a page with “more”, or even a well-developed Company Line Page showing all your products, services, vendors, affiliations or whatever, to best exhibit your credibility and versatility.
+Your front page can give a teaser and we can link to a page with “more”, or even a well-developed Company Line Page showing all of your products, services, vendors, affiliations or whatever, in order to best exhibit your credibility and versatility.
 Some folks just want your contact information, your hours, and a contact form – and we make sure they find it.

 Respect visitors’ time: layer the depths of basic-to-detailed information, in order to accommodate both surfers and diggers.